autorope/donkeycar/docs/contribute.md

 ## Improve the documentation

 You can fix grammar or provide clarity by clicking the the *Edit on GitHub* link in the top right corner.
+Here's [a guide](/docs/dev_guide/docs) to how to create and edit docs